GilbertQue/Fabric/README.md

 **"Blog - Python - DuckDB - Querying Multiple Tables"** Query multiple tables using a Python notebook using DuckDB and query a weather API.

 **"Blog - Python - DuckDB - Looping and write once"** This notebook shows you how to loop through a stop dates and ramp the output once to a lake house table.

+**"BLOG - Show Table with IR Policy"** Using Semantic Link Labs to connect to the Tabular Object Model and show a tables Incremental Refersh Policy.